What Are Common Questions Asked in a Job Interview

 Using this framework ensures you answer clearly and keep the interviewer’s attention on outcomes and future value.

-Map Answers To the Job Description
+Map Answers to the Job Description

 One of the most practical moves is mapping your experiences to the job description before the interview.
 Identify the top three to five skills or outcomes the role requires and prepare a 60-90 second example tied to each.
 This is the fastest way to demonstrate fit.